Frederick Harold Lampard

 Story:

 Hubert Morgan Pitman was born in Motcombe, Dorset, on 12 Jan 1893 and baptised there on 12 Feb 1893 the son of John Pitman and Mary Ann Pitman (nee Phillips).
+His mother died in 1898.
 He lived his early life in Motcombe and later in Semley Green, Semley, Wiltshire.
 He had enlisted with the Hampshire Regiment as a Private (Service No. 35652).
 It is not known in which theatre of war he served but at some later time he was transferred to the Labour Corps as a Corporal (Service No. 107072).
 On his discharge he was awarded the Victory and British War Medals.
-By the time of the 1939 Register he was living at Church Cottage, Semley Green, Semley, Wiltshire, described as an Egg and Poultry Producer and he was still single.
+The 1921 Census shows him living with his widowed father back in Semley described as a Produce Dealer in Eggs and Poultry (on own account).
+By the time of the 1939 Register he was living at Church Cottage, Semley Green, Semley, Wiltshire, still described as an Egg and Poultry Producer and he was still single.
 He died in Salisbury Infirmary, Salisbury, Wiltshire, on 8 Jun 1954.
 Of his brothers, Stanley George Pitman, had been killed in action whereas William John Pitman and Harold Arthur Pitman both served and survived.

 Images: